sligodave/django-keyvalue/README.md

    Note: When a bool, integer or string is supplied as a value we store it in supplied keyvalue value django model.
    But to the user it appears as it's original format.
-   You can set what type of container we just for storing the string values.
+   You can set what type of container is used for storing the string values.
    Supplied containers are: ValueText, ValueChar100, ValueChar50

 NOTE: This application is still being worked on.
 Speed wise you are always better explicitly specifying your fields and relationships on your models using django fields.
 I can see a use for this though where you want your models to organically grown and the relationships between them.

-LIMITATIONS:
+## LIMITATIONS:

 1. This app uses djangos generic replationships, as such I made a decision to stick with Models who's ID's are positive integers.
 This means that you can only use Models with positive integers as their IDs for the Owner of the KeyValue and also the Value of the KeyValue instance.
 2. If the value to a KeyValue instance points to a field of a model, rather than a model itself.